-In conjunction with the United Nation-designated International Day of Charity (September 5), I wanted to share some of my thoughts on an inspiring woman leader who made a difference to many throughout the world, as well as share some leadership insights I gained from researching her life and work.
+In conjunction with the United Nations-designated International Day of Charity (September 5), I wanted to share some of my thoughts on an inspiring woman leader who made a difference to many throughout the world, as well as share some leadership insights I gained from researching her life and work.

 While few will recognise the name Agnes Gonxha Bojaxhiu, almost everybody will know the name she became known by: Mother Teresa.
-Teresa – named after St. Therese of Lisieux – was devout in the service to others from an early age, later travelling to Ireland to begin her life as a nun.
+Teresa – named after St. Therese of Lisieux – was devout in the service to others from an early age, later traveling to Ireland to begin her life as a nun.

 It was from here that she was sent to India, where she first became known as Mother Teresa.

-The calling and commitment
+The Calling and Commitment